 After the successes of the DB era gradually began to fade, things tailed off for Aston Martin until the 1970s oil embargo placed them in serious financial difficulties.
 It was as though they were back in the Interwar Years, lurching from crisis to crisis, and continually being bailed out by investors.
 The cars released during this period maintained the Aston Martin reputation for high-spec engineering, and the Vantage in 1977 boasted a 5.3 litter V8, 380BHP, along with the epithet of “Britain’s first supercar”.
 However, a cursory glance at competitors such as the Porsche 911 and the Ferrari Daytona was enough to convince onlookers that Aston Martin was losing the battle for beauty and aesthetics.

-When Ford bought Aston Martin in 1991, company focus shifted back towards the consumer.
+When Ford bought Aston Martin in 1991, the company’s focus shifted back towards the consumer.
 Ford financed the new DB7 range, which soon became the most successful model to date.
 Thereafter, the Vanquish V12 was released in 2001, becoming a new flagship, and completely reinvigorating the Aston Martin Brand.
 It is quite telling that Pierce Brosnan chose to drive a DB5 in Goldeneye, a car thirty years old by that time, but used the brand-new Vanquish in the 2002-release Die Another Day.
-Finally, Aston Martin could keep pace with the times.
+Finally, Aston Martin could keep pace with the times, and start once again to command its highest prices its investors were so used to.

 How Cars Are Evaluated at Auction